dreadnode/rigging/docs/index.md

 1. [`generator.chat`][rigging.generator.Generator.chat] is actually just a helper for [`chat(generator, ...)`][rigging.generator.chat], they do the same thing.

-??? note "PendingChat vs Chat"
+??? note "ChatPipeline vs Chat"

     You'll notice we name the result of `chat()` as `pending`.
 The naming might be confusing, but chats go through 2 phases.
 We first stage them into a pending state, where we operate